robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

   # Any image can be used; a square format is recommended.
   # Leave empty to disable this feature.
   profilePictureUrl: null
-  # Optional, full URL to ntfy.sh topic (for example https://ntfy.sh/cdd8f660-6b08-4dd8-8b4a-7c4df28642e3).
-  # This topic will be used to notify you when a new HTML build has run.
-  # Leave empty to disable notifications.
-  ntfyUrl: null
   athlete:
     # Your birthday.
 Needed to calculate heart rate zones.
     birthday: 'YYYY-MM-DD'